WiRE Hubs Autumn Program

 HUB DATES: 4 february 2019 - 29 April 2019

-This Hub Program will consist of two main facilitated Hubs Streams consisting of 20 women each.
+This Hub Program will consist of two main facilitated Hubs Streams consisting of at least 20 women each.
 One Hub Stream is funded by The Advanced Regional Innovation Program (ARIP), to assist women in Ipswich and West Moreton (inclusive of Scenic Rim, Somerset and Lockyer Valley) to overcome entrepreneurial barriers and start or grow their ventures.
 The other Hub Stream is supported by the Queensland Government’s Advancing Women in Business Initiative to support women in rural, regional and remote enterprises across Queensland in developing their entrepreneurial endeavors.

 Who can apply?